pbos/brew/recipes/ginger-beer.md

 Steps
 -----
-1. Start boiling 12L of water.
+1. Start boiling 13L of water.
 2. Grate the ginger and squeeze and grate lemons.
+3. Add the ginger, lemon zest and lemon juice.
-3. Keep simmering around 70°C for 30 minutes.
+4. Keep simmering around 70°C for 30 minutes.
 (Or fail, and average 75°C.)
-4. Chill to ~25°C. Pitch in the yeast.
+5. Chill to ~25°C. Pitch in the yeast.
-5. Pour into fermentation containers.
+6. Pour into fermentation containers.
 Let ferment for about a day or two.
 We'll see.
-6. Pour into bottles.
+7. Pour into bottles.
 Let that shit age for a day or two, then drink it.
 Or save it for later.